 Price: $$$ (size 7, list $23.95)

 P.S.
 I'm not familiar with this brand, but Connoisseur also produces a pure Kolinsky sable travel brush albeit at a pretty steep price.
 If you've tried this brush, please leave me a comment and let me know your experiences with it.

 I live close to a Cheap Joe's outlet store and was thrilled to discover that Joe Miller offers an affordable set of travel brushes in various sizes... including big ones!
 Since they are also sold separately, I immediately purchased the largest available, a size 12 round, and set out to use it.

 I've spent the past week painting almost solely with this brush, indoors and out, and I love it!
 The bristles are moderately firm without being overly stiff and taper to a sharp point.
 The point isn't stiff enough for detail work, but I'm fine with that because I can always reach for another brush.

-My only issue is that the handle is a bit wide for me.
-Since I hold my brushes fairly high up on the handle, this may not be an issue for you, but I wish this brush had a narrower cap.
-(The smaller sizes do.)
-I'll have to wait to see how well the tip holds up, but at this budget-friendly price point, I'm happy to purchase another if/when this one wears out.
+My only issue is that the handle is a bit husky.
+I'm sure the cap was cut extra wide to fit over the bristles, but this one is rather oversized and could be narrower.
+I'll have to wait to see how well the tip holds up, but at this price point, I'm happy to purchase another if/when this one wears out.